 But ever since the market has become a lot more flexible than ever, they're starting to grow more lenient and allow companies to offer at least some kind of promotions.

 The main difference is in the size of the bonus.
 FCA bonuses usually tend to be higher.
 Despite that, the bonus offers are somewhat accepted by lukewarm responses, as traders tend to pass the offers when they know that the withdrawal requirements are creating unnecessary difficulties.

 Also, almost all of the seasoned traders are already experienced and don't really need those bonuses.
 CySEC brokers tend to give out smaller bonuses due to financial restraints.
 But somehow, these smaller bonuses are much more popular in the market.

 Lastly, the difference between FCA and CySEC regulated brokers is the speed at which brokers are required to process withdrawal requests.
 With FCA licensed companies, the broker is prohibited from inhibiting the withdrawal process.
-This means that brokers can't block or delay any withdrawal as it needs to be processed immediately.
-With CySEC licensed brokers though, brokers have more freedom of keeping withdrawal requests as long as they want, sometimes even delaying them for months.
+This means that brokers can't block or any withdrawal as it needs to be processed immediately.
+With CySEC licensed brokers though, brokers have more freedom of keeping withdrawal requests as long as they want, sometimes evening them for months.

 The Effect of Brexit on Traders Using FCA and CySEC Brokers

 Every forex trader knows the importance of choosing a regulated broker.
 However, following the UK's decision to leave the EU, legislation surrounding CySEC and FCA regulated brokers could all be set to change.
 A lot of uncertainty surrounds the EU traders who are trading with FCA regulated brokers.
 FCA brokers themselves are really popular with European traders since it is believed that the FCA offers the highest possible standards of regulation.